gitdamilare/RealTimeLogging/README.md

 * Angualr CLI 9.0 above
 * Azure SDK

-## How To Run
+## Running this Project
-*All Restful APIs,Azure functions, Database are hosted on Azure already and connected to the Frontend project.
-*Running just the frontend gets the application fired up
+**All Restful APIs,Azure functions, Database are hosted on Azure already and connected to the Frontend project** **Running just the frontend gets the application fired up**

 * Clone this project
 * Open the ReportLogFrontend folder in VS Code and then run the following command to get all the packages in your project.